Manas2103/backend-prep/notes.md

 -added prettier so that there is no conflict between the team member's different code while combining

 -the code for the gitignore file can be generated throgh gitignore generators

+-always remember database connectivity can give errors thus always wrap in try catch for catching errors

+-another important thing is that always use database is situated in another continent and thus always use async and await.